open-source-tabletop/respawn/respawn.md

 #### Battlefield

-Players divide the battlefield into quarters and take it in turns to place a control objective in each of the quarters, with at least 9 inches between each objective.

 The battlefield should be set up with 6 entry points spaced randomly around the outside of the battlefield numbered from 1 - 6.
-Each time a character is brought onto the battlefield from reserve the player must roll a d6 to determine which entry point they will use.
+Each time a character is brought onto the battlefield from reserve the player must roll 2d6 and choose their entry point number from one of those dice results.

+Players divide the battlefield into quarters and take it in turns to place a control objective in each of the quarters, with at least 6 inches between each objective and at least 4 inches from any table edge.

 #### Objectives

-- Each team scores 6 Victory Point for each Control Point they have secured at the end of each round.
+- Each team scores 5 Victory Point for each Control Point they have secured at the end of each round.
-- Each team scores 2 Victory Points each time they secure a Control Point that was previously controlled by the other player.
+- Each team scores 1 Victory Points each time they secure a Control Point that was previously controlled by the other player.
 - Each team scores 1 Victory Point each time they kill an enemy character.

-This is increased to 2 Victory Points in the last round.
+The first team to reach 15 Victory Points wins the match, or the player with the most Victory Points at the end of Round 5.

 -----